 In early 2014 I had the chance to exhibit at Domotex after my rug entitled Monach had been shortlisted for a competition with manufacturers AfghanMade.
 I was a finalist in this and my design was handknotted by their team in Afganistan and is on show in my living room today!

-I returned to Domotex earlier this year when I was contacted by blogger Michael Christie ‘The Ruggist’ to design a collection for a collaboration between manufacturer Sarawagi and yarn supplier Aquafil, using their sustainable ECONYL®.
+I returned to Domotex in 2020 when I was contacted by rug expert Michael Christie ‘The Ruggist’ to design a collection for a collaboration between manufacturer Sarawagi and yarn supplier Aquafil, using their sustainable ECONYL®.
 I was delighted to be part of the first ever hand-knotted rug.